Obtain the skill for creating precise diagrams of the terms essential for the success of your initiatives.

 - What are outriggers, measureless meters, and bridge tables?

-- What are some dimensional modeling do’s and don’ts?
+- What are the dimensional modeling do’s and don’ts?

-- How can you leverage the grain matrix to capture a precise and program-level view of business questions?
+- How can you leverage the measure matrix to capture a precise and program-level view of business questions?

 - What is the difference between a star schema and a snowflake?